 Payday loans and title loans are routinely criticized for having steep interest rates.
 They are often tagged as the worst consumer loans due to their stringent repayment terms.
 Payday loans and title loans usually have to be repaid within a month.
-In many states, title loan lenders have the ability to offer longer repayment periods but, there is no federal law that mandates lenders to avoid imposing the typical thirty day term.
+In many states, title loan lenders have the ability to offer longer repayment periods but, there is no federal law that mandates lenders to avoid imposing the typical thirty-day term.

 Repayment Term and Interest Rate Commonalities

-Terms requiring an immediate onetime repayment along with an exorbitant accrued interest can make title loans risky.
+Terms requiring immediate onetime repayment along with an exorbitant accrued interest can make title loans risky.
 However, in taking a closer look at title loans and the more flexible repayment terms offered today, we find that title loans are not much riskier than other more conventional loans.
 Installment loans, for instance, happen to be just as risky as title loans.
-A new research study done by Pew Charitable Trusts, exploring the various aspects of installment loans, concludes that installment loans are not safer than the high cost title loans.
-Pew finds the states laws to be either inadequate or not comprehensive enough to tackle the different ways lenders (such as banks and traditional financial institutions) tend to exploit the borrower.
-There is more to traditional lending than meets the eye; therefore, it is unfair to degrade title loans for steep interests and shorter repayment terms when conventional installment loans have similar risks and often compels a borrower to fall into a debt cycle.
+A new research study done by Pew Charitable Trusts, exploring the various aspects of installment loans, concludes that installment loans are not safer than the high-cost title loans.
+Pew finds the state’s laws to be either inadequate or not comprehensive enough to tackle the different ways lenders (such as banks and traditional financial institutions) tend to exploit the borrower.
+There is more to traditional lending than meets the eye; therefore, it is unfair to degrade title loans for steep interests and shorter repayment terms when conventional installment loans have similar risks and often compel a borrower to fall into a debt cycle.